Artographer: a Curatorial Interface for Art Space Exploration: Background Related Work

+While using data science to support thoughtful \textit{expert} interpretation of historical artworks is fairly well-established, AI- and data-driven interventions into \textit{non-experts'} engagements with art are often designed to \textit{automate} interpretation.
+Computational interventions may position AI, implicitly or explicitly, as a ``solution'' to the ``subjectivity’’ of human interpretation---as a means to more efficiently replicate, automate, or replace the creative activities of human evaluators~\cite{glinka_critical-reflective_2023}.
+Examples include models that automate art-style classification \cite{luo_art_2025, bar_classification_2015, li_enhanced_2025} or predict visual ``aesthetic quality'' \cite{beaumont_laion-aiaesthetic-predictor_2022, schuhmann_christophschuhmannimproved-aesthetic-predictor_2025}.
+Such classifiers can then be used to automatically curate end-user media recommendations, craft ``aesthetically'' curated datasets (e.g., by excluding samples that score below some measure of aesthetic quality), and to ultimately train Generative AI models to produce more ``aesthetically'' aligned outputs~\cite{murray_ava_2012, schuhmann_laion-aesthetics_2022, zhang_inkthetics_2020}.

+Generative AI models themselves draw from datasets of \textit{existing creative work}; these ``reference materials'' are latent in the artifacts that they generate \cite{carlini_extracting_2023}.
+Dependency on existing work is a core feature of human art production; several major theories of art define an artwork by its relationship to established art pieces and movements \cite{levinson_defining_1979, levinson_refining_1989}.
+Relating a piece of media to the space of previously established works is crucial in curating, creating, and engaging with art.
+AI models, as systems that excel at synthesizing and surfacing relationships across large bodies of data, are actually well-equipped to support relational art interactions.
+Yet, mainstream AI-CSTs tend to \textit{obscure} critical relational information, presenting images detached from the human contexts they materially derive from.

-von Davier positions the work of designing for deeper appreciation in the digital presentation of art as a necessary counter to the ``contentification'' of media: the recommendation algorithms that govern curation on dominant media platforms pressure artists to conform to reductive metrics, posing threats to cultural diversity in artistic expression and public cultural media literacy \cite{von_davier_looking_2025}.
+Despite this, few AI-systems are designed to support non-experts in relating and meaningfully engaging with artworks~\cite{srinivasan_see_2024, glinka_critical-reflective_2023, almeda_creativity_2025}. von Davier positions the work of designing for deeper appreciation in the digital presentation of artworks as a necessary counter to the ``contentification'' of media~\cite{von_davier_looking_2025}.